TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/UpdateWizards/Creation.rst

 Each upgrade wizard consists of a single PHP file containing a single PHP class.
-This class has to implement :php:`TYPO3\CMS\Install\Updates\UpgradeWizardInterface` and its methods:
+This class has to implement :php:`TYPO3\CMS\Install\Updates\UpgradeWizardInterface` and its methods.

+The registration of an upgrade wizard is done directly in the class by adding the class attribute :php:`\TYPO3\CMS\Install\Attribute\UpgradeWizard`.
+The :ref:`unique identifier <upgrade-wizards-identifier>` is passed as an argument.

 ..  literalinclude:: _ExampleUpgradeWizard.php
     :caption: EXT:my_extension/Classes/Upgrades/ExampleUpgradeWizard.php

-Method :php:`getIdentifier()`
-    Return the identifier for this wizard.
-This should be the same string as used in the :file:`ext_localconf.php` class registration.

 Method :php:`getTitle()`
     Return the speaking name of this wizard.